 Coughing exercises

-It’s best to do coughing exercises when you’re feeling comfortable.
-Check with your healthcare provider to see if it's OK for you to do the coughing exercises in this handout.
+Coughing exercises are best done when you’re feeling comfortable and after you've done your deep breathing exercises.
+Check with your healthcare provider to see if it's OK for you to do the coughing exercises on this page.

-3. Breathe in deeply and cough firmly.
-If you cough up some mucous, clear it into a tissue.
-Repeat the coughing until there isn’t any more mucous.
-If you have a lot of mucous, you may need to take a break so you don’t get too tired.
+Breathe in deeply and cough firmly.
+If you cough up some mucus, clear it into a tissue.
+Repeat the coughing until there isn’t any more mucus.
+If you have a lot of mucus, you may need to take a break from coughing so you don’t get too tired.

 Foot and leg exercises

-Foot and leg exercises, also help you to get better sooner and prevent problems like blood clots.
-You may also have SCD stockings (Sequential Compression Devices) on your legs.
-These stockings inflate and deflate to keep good blood flow in your legs.
+Foot and leg exercises also help you to get better sooner and prevent problems like blood clots.
+You may also have SCD stockings (sequential compression devices) on your legs.
+These stockings inflate and deflate to promote blood flow.

-Do the exercises every hour while you’re awake.
+Do the foot and leg exercises every hour while you’re awake.

 Ankle pump